 Jyoti Singh Pandey was attacked with her male companion while traveling on a public bus in India’s capital, New Delhi.
-Both were savagely beaten, the woman raped and then, together with her companion, thrown from the moving vehicle.
+Both were savagely beaten, the woman raped, and then both thrown from the moving vehicle.
 Her intestines had been ruptured by an iron rod that her attackers inserted into her vagina; her brain and internal organs had suffered massive damage.
-I can only honor the supreme horror that she faced in the dead of her night by speaking the supreme truth in the light of our day, by laying it, a funeral wreath, at her feet and the feet of millions of her sisters raped in India.
-Like the teenager allegedly raped and set on fire by her attackers to ensure her lasting silence, like the 10-year-old raped and her body thrown in a garbage dump, like the woman raped in one city and dumped in another.
+I can only honor the supreme horror that she faced in the dead of her night by speaking the supreme truth in the light of our day: by laying a funeral wreath at her feet and the feet of millions of her sisters raped in India.
+Like the teenager allegedly raped and set on fire by her attackers to ensure her lasting silence, like the 10-year-old raped and thrown in a garbage dump, like the woman raped in one city and dumped in another.

 India hates women.
 That is the ugly, unvarnished truth.

-It is also what Indians lie about the most, except perhaps our other self-told fairy tale–rather similar to the lies Euro-American society tells itself about “post-racial” America–that caste discrimination is a thing of the past.
-I can think of no brace of lies more ubiquitously told by Indians to ourselves, and they are often connected, as when the rape of this urban young woman galvanizes national and even international attention, but the rape of a tribal woman, Soni Sori, whose attackers’ tender attentions included the thrusting of stones into her vagina and rectum, is almost totally obliterated from public scrutiny because of Sori’s disadvantaged status as a tribal woman and the fact that her rape occurred in police custody.
+It is also what Indians lie about the most, except perhaps our other self-told fairy tale—rather similar to the lies Euro-American society tells itself about “post-racial” America—that caste discrimination is a thing of the past.
+I can think of no brace of lies more ubiquitously told by Indians to ourselves.
+And they are often connected: when the rape of this urban young woman galvanizes national and even international attention, the rape of a tribal woman, Soni Sori, whose attackers’ tender attentions included the thrusting of stones into her vagina and rectum, is almost totally obliterated from public scrutiny.
+Sori’s story remains untold due to her disadvantaged status as a tribal woman and the fact that her rape occurred in police custody.
 But both rapes speak to a pervasive, deeply entrenched misogyny whose roots run bedrock-deep in our society and are directly proportional to the extent of our denial of this very misogyny.

 “We worship women as goddesses.”
 Lie.
 Women are not worshiped as goddesses; goddesses are worshiped as goddesses.
 What all the vaunted goddess-worship really does is to create an impossible ideal for women, similar to the Madonna-Whore dichotomy of the Christian world.
 It also serves as a veil, a burka to cover up the awful reality that, far from being goddesses, women are less than even fully human in India.